 Our democracy rests on public policymaking that is fully informed, transparent, and equitable.
-We transfer our experience as policy makers, designers, and implementers to train the next generation and partner with policy leaders and community change groups.
-Our public policy reports, research, and data advance innovative ways to solve pressing community problems in the pursuit of community justice and equity.
+We transfer our experience as former policy makers, designers, and implementers to partner with policy leaders and community change groups.
+Our public policy reports, research, and data advance innovative ways to solve pressing community problems in the pursuit of community justice and racial equity.

 Saving Homes Today: Immediate Anti-Displacement Solutions for the Alameda County Housing Bond.
-Leading efforts to address the unprecedented Bay Area housing crisis, the Alameda County Board of Supervisors is contemplating the issuance of a $500 million Housing Bond.
-DISJ's Urban Justice Design Project has advocated for significant anti-displacement strategies to be included as part of the Housing Bond, including a Home Preservation Fund to save the homes of struggling elderly homeowners, based upon a pilot program DISJ Principal, Margaretta Lin created at the City of Oakland.
+DISJ's Urban Justice Design Project designed anti-displacement strategies for the Alameda County $580 million Affordable Housing Bond, Measure A1, including a $45 million Home Preservation Fund to save the homes of struggling elderly homeowners, based upon a pilot program DISJ Principal, Margaretta Lin created at the City of Oakland.
+Once the Bond was approved by voters, DISJ and the Our Beloved Community Action Network successfully advocated for County funds once used for affordable housing development to be redeployed for anti-displacement safety net services.
 Report co-authors are UC Berkeley graduate students Megan Calpin, MPH & MCP, and Zoe Roller, MCP.
 Click here to view the full Report.

 Open Data Map of California's Housing Cost-Burdened Elders.
 As part of the work to convince the Alameda County Board of Supervisors to include Home Preservation strategies for elders as part of its $500 million Housing Bond, DISJ partner the Civic Engine created a map showcasing at a neighborhood level the status of elderly renters and homeowners paying more than 50% of their income towards housing: California's Shame: Why Are So Many Elderly Having to Struggle to Afford Housing.
 Click here to view the interactive map.